 If your mobile site has less content on a mobile page than it has on your desktop site, then Google will probably consider the mobile version with less content in mobile-first indexing.
 So you want to display the same amount of site content on both your desktop and mobile versions.

 Let me explain that Google will not give full ranking weight to content that is hidden in tabs, accordions, and expandable boxes.
 But with the mobile-first index, Google will give full weight to these types of content if you implement them to enhance the user experience.

 John Mueller has said,

 So the mobile-first indexing will index the mobile version of the page.
-And on the mobile version of the page it can be that you have these kind of tabs and folders and things like that, which we will still treat as normal content on the page even.
-Even if it is hidden on the initial view.
+And on the mobile version of the page, it can be that you have these kinds of tabs and folders and things like that, which we will still treat as normal content on the page even.
+Even if it is hidden in the initial view.
 Source

 B. Move Your M. Version to Responsive Design